 I suppose this says something about who I became.

 And yet, the characterization persists: John is a hardass and Paul is a softy.
-I gravitated towards John.
+I gravitated toward John.
 You see where this is going.

 But here’s a twist before we get to the inevitable reveal: I think I was right.
 Sure, Paul wrote “Helter Skelter,” but John was more of a kooky leftwing artist.
 And, sure, they were both brilliant.
 But Paul wanted to make people happy in a way that John didn’t, which is why I’m a Paul guy now and why my daughter will grow up in a Paul household.